RobTillaart/DHT20/README.md

 ### Asynchronous interface

-There are two timings that need to be considdered,
+There are two timings that need to be considered:
 - time between requests = 1000 ms
 - time between request and data ready = 80 ms